List of Star Trek: Discovery characters: Philippa Georgiou

 Philippa Georgiou (portrayed by Michelle Yeoh) is the captain of the USS Shenzhou (NCC-1227).
 Georgiou has a "mother and daughter" relationship with Burnham after the latter joins the Shenzhou.
 Yeoh chose to retain her Malaysian Chinese accent for the role, another way the series diversified its cast.

 Georgiou is killed in hand-to-hand combat by the Klingon warrior T'Kuvma in the aftermath of the Battle at the Binary Stars.
 Later in season one, the Mirror Universe Georgiou is introduced.
 Her official title is, "Mother of the Fatherland, Overlord of Vulcan, Dominus of Qo'nos, Regina Andor, Philippa Georgiou Augustus Iaponius Centaurius".
 In this universe, she is the ruthless emperor of the Terran Empire and adoptive mother of that universe's Michael Burnham.
 She is brought over to the show's prime universe by its Burnham, and later joins Section 31.
 After being transported into the future, she begins experiencing deterioration and agrees to allow the Guardian of Forever to send her back to a time that she can survive in.

 It was pointed out that Philippa has a bottle of Chateau Picard wine.

 Keyla Detmer

-Lieutenant Keyla Detmer (portrayed by Emily Coutts) as Discovery's helmsman, previously serving on the Shenzhou.
+Lieutenant Keyla Detmer (portrayed by Emily Coutts) is Discovery's helmsman, previously serving on the Shenzhou.

 Six months after the destruction of the Shenzhou, Detmer was promoted to full lieutenant and was assigned to serve as helm officer under Captain Gabriel Lorca on the Discovery.
 She is depicted as having cybernetic implants on the left side of her face, including her left eye, to compensate for injuries received during the Battle of the Binary Stars.